pronoyroy/aws-service-catalog-puppet/docs/source/puppet/what_is_puppet.rst

 How does Service Catalog Puppet Work?
 -------------------------------------
+User interaction with the Framework is via a YAML file with examples being provided throughout the proceeding documentation.
+The YAML file is used to describe your AWS Accounts as:

+- Individual AWS Account Ids
+- A List of AWS Account IDs
-The Framework allows you to define rules to describe your AWS Accounts using AccountIds or as a set under a given AWS Organizational OU path.
+- A set of AWS Accounts under a given AWS Organizational OU path

-Those descriptions can be tagged and then used to 'Share' Portfolios and 'Launch' Products into them.
+The Descriptions of those Accounts can then be tagged and used to 'Share' Portfolios and 'Launch' Products into them.

-Interaction with the framework is via a YAML file.
-Example are provided throughout the documentation.

 Under the covers, Service Catalog Puppet is converting requests into a workflow which is executed in your AWS Account using AWS CodePipeline, AWS CodeBuild and AWS CloudFormation.

-High level architecture diagram
+High-Level Architecture Diagram
 -------------------------------
 .. image:: ./diagrams/whatisthis.png

 You use an AWS CodeBuild project in a central _hub_ account that provisions AWS